Children's Comprehensive Bible Question Quiz

 c.
 Peter, Thomas, and Matthew.

-a.
 Peter, James, and John were considered members of Jesus' inner circle.

 -

-Who replaced Judas Iscariot?
+Who replaced Judas Iscariot after he died?

 a.
 Mathias.